 Especially if you've not had counselling before, it may feel like a daunting task to make initial contact.
-I encourage you to take the leap.
-Please feel free to contact me, to talk through how I may be of help to yourself.
+While appreciating that this may be difficult I encourage you to take the leap.
+Please feel free to contact me, to talk through what is troubling you and how I may be of help to yourself.

 Training, qualifications & experience